-Kids Thanksgiving Table
+Everyone Wants to sit at THIS Kids Thanksgiving Table

-When I was a kid, being banned to the ‘kids table’ was not a good thing in my opinion.
-It was boring and it meant my sisters and I would just annoy each other, while we wait for dinner as we fidgeted smelling the delicious aromas coming from the much anticipated food.
+It was uninteresting and a punishment.
+It also meant my sisters and I would annoy each other out of nothing to do, fidgeting, while smelling the delicious aromas coming from the much anticipated food.

 The purpose of the sack gives them a place to keep their crafts and things, so when it’s time to go home, it’s all together and everyone is happy:)

 This Indian Head Dress is not only fun to make but a great teaching tool to help kids understand the importance the American Indians played in saving the Pilgrims lives.
 The instructions are HERE

-Copyright Carrie Groneman, 2015
+Copyright Carrie Groneman, 2015, 2017

 Recognize a blessing and be a blessing today.